mesosphere/dcos-docs-site/pages/dkp/konvoy/2.3/dkp-upgrade/upgrade-konvoy/essential/index.md

 -   For AWS, set the required [environment variables][envariables2].

-The following infrastructure environments are supported:
+The following infrastructure provider environments are supported:

 -   Amazon Web Services (AWS)